intgr/dogslow-sentry/README.rst

 Overview
 --------

-Dogslow is a Django watchdog middleware class that logs tracebacks of slow requests.
+Dogslow is a Django watchdog middleware that logs tracebacks of slow requests.

 It started as an `internal project inside Bitbucket`_ to help trace operational problems.

+In 2021, the dogslow-sentry fork was created to add Sentry-specific information to reports, like full stack trace, request information, fingerprint for issue grouping, breadcrumbs, etc.

 .. _internal project inside Bitbucket: http://blog.bitbucket.org/2011/05/17/tracking-slow-requests-with-dogslow/